sahibmundi/SMART-POWER-IOT-PROJECT/README.md

 ## 🌟 OVERVIEW
-Smart Power is a versatile IoT project that integrates auto and manual Bluetooth modes for controlling various devices, such as appliances.
+Smart Power is a versatile IoT project that integrates auto and manual modes for controlling various devices, such as any type of appliances.
 It also includes advanced features like water level monitoring and automated light adjustments using LDR sensors.
 The system is designed to optimize power consumption and improve user convenience.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/ba3c0a5f-30d9-4069-89d7-d145b5807515" alt="IMG_20241118_211742_790~5" width="500">